sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

     // Enable the AppSync API to access the DynamoDB table api.attachPermissions([notesTable]);

-    // Show the AppSync API Id in the output this.addOutputs({
+    // Show the AppSync API Id and API Key in the output this.addOutputs({
       ApiId: api.graphqlApi.apiId,
+      ApiKey: api.graphqlApi.apiKey,
+      APiUrl: api.graphqlApi.graphqlUrl,
     });
   }
 }